Bolton is a bustling village with a rich history in the Town of Caledon.

 1871 – Bolton’s First Newspaper: The Cardwell Observer, is published by J.N.
 Bolton.
 In 1886, the paper changes its name to The British Standard.
 In 1888, the business is sold to H.H.
 Bolton, who renames it the Bolton Enterprise and relocates to Queen Street North.
 In 1900, Future owner F.N.
 Leavens later moved the Bolton Enterprise to 50 Queen Street North.
 The printing plant has not left the Leavens family hands since 1900 and is today the oldest continuously run family business in Bolton.

-1881 – McFall’s Flour Mill: Bolton’s Mill is sold to Andrew McFall and is renamed as McFall’s Flour Mill.
+1881 – McFall’s Flour Mill: The John Gardhouse Flour Mill is sold, by his estate, to Andrew McFall and is renamed as McFall’s Flour Mill.
 It was at that time capable of grinding 150 to 200 barrels of flour daily.
 McFall’s supplies flour to other towns as well as Bolton itself.
 In 1894, Andrew McFall dies and the business is taken over by his son, Arthur.
-The McFall family maintains ownership of the mill for 46 years until 1940 at which time it is bought and sold several times, until its dismantling in 1968.
+The McFall family maintains ownership of the mill for 60 years until 1941 at which time it is bought and sold several times, until its dismantling in 1968.
 In order to provide practice for local firemen, the mill is intentionally set on fire before dismantling is completed.

 1901 – Town Hall: The village purchases the former Primitive Methodist Church at the corner of King and Chapel Streets for its Town Hall.
 In 1906, a small jail is erected on the premises with two cells to house railway workers who celebrate too heartily on payday.
 The building serves as the Bolton Red Cross headquarters during WW1.
+The building burned down in 1920 and the current building was erected the following year.
 Since then, the premises have operated as a movie house in the 1940’s and 50’s, a live theatre venue, and with many other functions.
 Town Council moved its chambers in 1967 to Mills Street, and since then the building has served as a sheet metal shop, a bicycle shop, and a fish-and-chip shop.

 1905 – Farmers Market: Bolton establishes its first farmers’ market, which took place every Monday on the grounds of the Town Hall.
 Buyers were known to come from as far away as Toronto for fresh farm produce, poultry, cheeses and eggs.
 When the Bolton Market ceased to exist in 1927, it was greatly missed by citizens of Bolton and nearby communities.
 Throughout the years, the concept has been resurrected, and in 2004, a new Bolton Country Market featuring farmers produce, collectibles and craft vendors, is currently now being held at Royal Courtyards parking lot on King Street on Saturday mornings throughout the Summer.

-1906 – Bolton’s First Bank: The Imperial Bank of Canada takes over a hotel located on the southeast corner of King and Queen Streets to open Bolton’s first bank.
+1906 – Bolton’s First Bank: The Imperial Bank of Canada takes over the Balmoral Hotel located on the southeast corner of King and Queen Streets.
+The hotel is demolished in 1908 and the bank then builds Bolton’s first bank building.
 CIBC offices remain at that corner to this day.

 1911 – More Floods: Flood follows another harsh winter – Bolton is completely underwater “from the mill to the hill”.